 Any participant who fails either to pay in full by the stated due date on the statement, or by the payment dates as indicated in the payment deferral/payment plan schedule, may be subject to exclusion from participation at the discretion of CIEE.
 Notification of exclusion for non-payment may be delivered at any time prior to and/or during the program, but students will receive at least one late payment notification via email before any action to exclude is taken.

-Any participant who fails to pay in full or to submit an appropriate payment deferral/payment plan request 30 days prior to the advertised program start date, or by the due date on the statement, whichever is later, will be charged a $200 late fee and is required to immediately submit payment for all remaining fees in full.
+Any participant who fails to pay in full or to submit an appropriate payment deferral/payment plan request by the due date on the statement will be charged a $200 late fee and is required to submit immediate payment for all remaining fees in full.

 Any student on a Financial Aid Deferral plan whose payment is not received at CIEE by the approved deferral deadline, as outlined in the deferral schedule on the revised statement after the proposed Financial Aid Deferral form has been submitted to CIEE, will be charged a $200 late fee.

 Grades will not be transmitted for any student for whom an unpaid balance or site debt remains.
-Participants who have earned failing grades for more than half of the total course work attempted will have their grades released to their home schools, regardless of any outstanding debt, and risk having their accounts sent to collections for non-payment.
+Participants who have received failing grades for half or more than half of the total course work attempted will have their grades released to their home schools, regardless of any outstanding debt, and risk having their accounts sent to Collections for non-payment.
 Returned checks and declined credit card payments are considered as failure to make the payment.